m00nl1ght22/shmodan/README.md

 Usage:
 Sign up in a Shodan

-Open a shmodan.py file in a text editor, replace "key" with your Shodan API Key, enjoy.
+Open a shmodan.py file in a text editor

+Replace "key" with your Shodan API Key

+Enjoy.